 Pickaxe Types: Wood, Stone, Iron, Diamond, Gold, Netherite

-Essential Pickaxe Enchantments: Unbreaking and Efficiency (for diamond/iron axes)
+Essential Pickaxe Enchantments: Unbreaking and Efficiency (increases mining speed)

-You should also bring along miscellaneous resources like cobblestones to build staircases, stone tools, or block-off passages.
-Try to bring at least a couple of sacks of cobblestones or more, if you have it.
+You should also bring along miscellaneous resources like cobblestones to build staircases, craft stone tools, or block off passages.
+Try to bring at least a couple of sacks of cobblestones or more if you have it.

 It’s a good idea to include some water buckets and a cauldron in your inventory if you have them.
-They’re good for killing Blazes, clearing lava, and putting yourself out if you’re on fire.
+They’re good for making potions and putting yourself out if you’re on fire.

 3. Grab a Lunch

 You can probably include food in the “misc resources” section of the checklist, but it’s an important part of any adventure and deserves its own section.